Antuan Bronshtein

-Antuan Bronshtein is a Russian immigrant to the United States, convicted murderer, and reputed associate of the Russian mafia.
+Antuan "Tony" Bronshtein (born 1970) is a Moldovan-American convicted murderer and reputed associate of the Russian mafia.
+He was born into a Moldovan Jewish family in Chișinău, and immigrated to Philadelphia in 1978.
+He has been on death row since 1994.

 Crimes and convictions

-Bronshtein, 19 years old at the time, was stopped near his apartment in Philadelphia, Pennsylvania on February 22, 1991 while driving a stolen car.
+Bronshtein, 19 years old at the time, was stopped near his apartment in Philadelphia, Pennsylvania on February 22, 1991, while driving a stolen car.
 Police found a handgun in the car which ballistics tests linked to the murder of Jerome Slobodkin, a Philadelphia jeweler who had been shot to death on February 19, 1991.
 Bronshtein confessed to the killing, and told police that he had quarrelled with Slobodkin over the price of some stolen watches the jeweler had agreed to buy from Bronshtein.
 At the time of Slobodkin's murder, Bronshtein was free on bail awaiting trial on burglary charges.

 Bronshtein was convicted on 27 February 1992 and sentenced to life in prison.

 On June 2, 1993, Bronshtein was arrested in the Pennsylvania Corrections Institute in Dallas, Pennsylvania, and charged with the 11 January 1991 murder of jewelry store owner Alexander Gutman.
 Bronshtein was convicted of this crime in April 1994 and sentenced to death in August 1994.

 Although newspaper coverage at the time of the killings and Bronshtein's trials did not make an explicit connection, both of these killings were later linked to Russian Mafia activity.